 All students are expected to train at least twice a week for their sports.
 However, some sports may be required to train in addition to this as well.
 The majority of 1st and 2nd teams will train 3-4 times per week with a mixture of skills and gym sessions.
 Full details of each sport’s training requirements can be found by clicking on the relevant sport section within this site.

 WHEN ARE FIXTURES FINALISED EACH WEEK?

-Each Wednesday, the upcoming sport fixtures are uploaded into the Fixture Calendar.
-These can be subject to change based on cancellations, venue availability so please ensure you check the fixtures prior to Friday/Saturday.
+Each Wednesday, the upcoming sport fixtures are uploaded into the Sports Portal.
+Team allocations are then completed by coaches on Thursday night and by Friday morning your son’s team allocation and that team’s fixture will be visible to you in the Parent Lounge.
+These can be subject to change based on cancellations, venue availability so please ensure you check the fixtures prior to Saturday.